Last updated: April 15, 2024

 DSCR loans are considered "business purpose loans" so most DSCR lenders require title of the property to be held in an LLC or corporation.
 It's actually harder to find a DSCR lender that will allow you to borrow in personal name.

-While a good broker can provide you with a significant advantage by matching you with the best lender on a transaction by transaction basis, the reality is that most brokers lack the relationships, systems and control to provide a consistently great, low-cost borrowing experience.
+While a good broker can provide you with a significant advantage by matching you with the Best DSCR Lenders on a transaction-by-transaction basis, the reality is that most brokers lack the relationships, systems, and control needed to consistently provide a great, low-cost borrowing experience with the Best DSCR Lenders.

 OfferMarket is a technology-enabled "super broker".
 Thousands of rental property investors use OfferMarket to get the most competitive terms for their DSCR loans.